A Battle Buddy is assigned and expected to assist his or her partner.

 Battle Buddy Program Mission:

 To provide well-mannered local rescue companion canines for America’s Military Service Men and Women.
-Dog Tags and Tails will pay the adoption fee for the rescued canine and financially cover to up to 6 months of training (pre-determined by trainer per canine’s skill set) for a local rescue canine to be eligible for the AKC CGC (Canine Good Citizen) certification and provide long term companionship to a combat veteran.
+Dog Tags and Tails will pay the adoption fee for the rescued canine and financially cover to up to 6 months of training (pre-determined by trainer per canine’s skill set) for a local rescue canine to be eligible for the AKC CGC (Canine Good Citizen) and Blue Line K-9 Off Leash Novice certifications and provide long term companionship to a combat veteran.
 Together, we will show our appreciation to those who served our country, while offering a homeless animal a second chance for a better life.

 Click here to learn more about the AKC Canine Good Citizen certification and pledge.